 St Paul’s C of E Pupil Premium Lead is our Inclusion Leader, Mrs Emma Hartley.
-She is supported by the Headteacher, Miss Christie Waite and our Link Inclusion Governor, Mrs Rebecca de Koning.
+Our Link Inclusion Governor is Mrs Rebecca de Koning.

-The level of pupil premium funding allocated to St Paul’s C of E Primary School for the academic year 2020-2021 is £30,019 for a total of 22 pupils.
+The level of pupil premium funding allocated to St Paul’s C of E Primary School for the academic year 2020 - 2021 was £32,345 for a total of 24 pupils.

-The next Pupil Premium Review will be in September 2021.
+The next Pupil Premium light Review will be in September 2023.